 Image courtesy of Jacqui Hurst

 When I began making the birdbaths in 1986 I had a clear intention to make forms that were more sensuous than I'd dared attempt before.

 When onlookers say they want to touch them I realise I've communicated my intention.
 I was also sure I wanted them to be pieces about stillness and tenderness, and that I'd use austerity to serve those aims.
 Because of this I recommend them in some instances, as memorial pieces, when a bronze plaque with name and dates may be inlaid into the oak of the base.
-In even fewer cases the birdbath itself, because it is a hollow form, may with very slight modification become a cremation urn.

 |Copyright © THE SCULPTURE WEBSITE 2014||Web Design by 7Soft/WSI Yorkshire|